JLeeder-telus/dagify/memory-bank/progress.md

 4. **Template Coverage**: Not all job types have corresponding templates
 5. **Error Messages**: Some error messages could be more descriptive
 6. **Template Validation**: Template validation can be strict about ID formats and values
-7. **Variable Handling**: Control-M variables in commands may need additional processing

 ## Success Metrics